 The participatory qualitative study consisted of two phases:

-- What happens in the doctor's surgery?
+- What happens in the doctor's consultation room?

 For more information, please visit the website.